andreas-yuji-fujiki/Material-GTK3-Purple-MOD-With-Borders/readme.md

 ### System Settings

-- To use the [ARC MENU](https://extensions.gnome.org/extension/3628/arcmenu/) extension, you will need to disable the desktop dock on system settings.
+- To use the [ARC MENU](https://extensions.gnome.org/extension/3628/arcmenu/) extension, you will need to disable the desktop dock on system settings;
+- And disable the SUPER shortcut to open "all apps";
+- Then bind a shortcut to open Arc Menu;
+- And, on "Dash to Panel" extension settings, set the icon padding and panel width as you like!

 ### Where Tested